MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 You just ordered a phone number for a User in Microsoft Teams.
 This is the same process you use to order numbers for all other Microsoft Teams services such as Call Queues.

-#### Task 4 – Assign a phone number to your user
+#### Task 4 – Assign a phone number to your user (Instructional steps only - do not complete)

-In this Task, you will assign an existing phone number to a user.
+In this Task, you will learn how to assign an existing phone number to a user.
+Please note, that you can no longer order a phone number without a business justification so the set of steps below are meant to educate.
+Please do not follow these steps within your lab environments.
+These steps are designed to educate the user on how to execute the task.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.